agora-protocol/website-v2/docs/getting-started.md

 pip install agora-protocol
 ```

-For this tutorial, you'll also want to install two agent frameworks:
+For this tutorial, you'll also want to install the two agent frameworks:

 ```
 pip install langchain_openai